 There are two steps which I elaborate below:

 1) Find the call sign for the station.
 With luck, you can guess this.
-This will often (but not always) be related to the station's familiar name. (for example for the station Q107 in Toronto the nationally registered call sign is CILQ and the callsign for streamtheworld.com is CILQFM; sensible.
-On the other hand, the streamtheworld identifier for CBMT CBC Radio One Montreal is CBC_R1_N_MTL_H).
+This will often (but not always) be related to the station's familiar name.
+For example, for the station Q107 in Toronto the nationally registered call sign is CILQ and the callsign for streamtheworld.com is CILQFM; sensible.
+On the other hand, the streamtheworld identifier for CBMT CBC Radio One Montreal is CBC_R1_N_MTL_H.

 2) Find the playlist (.pls file) or stream ID.

 Call sign identification

 Firstly, note that wireshark is a very powerful open-source network analyzer (once known as ethereal).
 It can be downloaded free for most platforms and runs using the X-windows windowing system (that works on Linux [default], Mac [standard but optional] and [with some effort] Windows).